SAFe - Scaled Agile Framework

 Technical debt is one of those things that is hard to define.
 Yet, most of us recognize it when we see it.
 In the context of this article, let’s say it is the accumulated build-up of unresolved issues over the lifetime of a project.

 In a SAFe environment, the responsibility for resolving technical debt is centralized in the organization’s management.
 This centralization can be highly beneficial for certain types of technical debt (caused by market pressures or corporate policies regarding time, resources, and budget allocation, for example) that can be resolved by a high-level, top-down approach.
 However, centralization is not a good approach for technical debt that originates at the team level.
-This type of debt has highly specific causes (such as dev teams that don’t understand the long-term consequences of short-term decisions) or arises due to unstable teams with a high turnover rate.
-The organization’s management must take an active role in resolving such localized technical debt.
-If they don’t, then a larger, more intractable debt problem is created and it becomes more toxic over time.

 The best way of dealing with this type of technical debt is to follow Agile principles.
 For example, delegate problem-solving decisions back to the teams developing and testing the software.
 Give these teams the power to set their own deadlines and measure their output velocity.
 They will feel responsible for their work and be able to deal with problems as they arise.
 A culture of honesty and openness should be created, encouraging individuals to identify, assess, and fix technical debt and any related issues.